-In this article I want to share a story about one of the Scrum Project I handled.
+In this article I want to share a story about one of the Scrum Team I handled.

-I’m a Scrum Master in the project and I will share the story from my point of view.
+I’m a Scrum Master in the team and I will share the story from my point of view.

 The Scrum Story

-In one of my Scrum Project, we faced a situation where the sprint increment was not “perfect”.
+In one of my Scrum Team, we faced a situation where the sprint increment was not “perfect”.

 We just realized that there was another product using the function we created in the sprint.
 Unfortunately we found that exactly one day before the delivery and the function was not prepared for that product which might cause an issue if we deliver that.